-Tal Benatar is an Israeli-American conductor, arranger and guitarist.
-He is currently a Doctoral Pre-Candidate in Orchestral Conducting at the University of Michigan and has participated in masterclasses with distinguished conductors such as Sir Simon Rattle.
-Tal is the Music Director of the Life Sciences Orchestra at the University of Michigan, and also serves as the Assistant Music Director of the Michigan Pops Orchestra, a post he has held for three seasons.
-He made his European Debut in the summer of 2018.
+Dr. Tal Benatar is an Israeli-American conductor, arranger and guitarist.
+Currently, Tal is the Conducting Fellow of the Nashville Philharmonic Orchestra and Co-Artistic Director of Nashville-based SONUS Choir.
+In August 2023, he was a semifinalist at the Kodály International Music Competition in Debrecen, Hungary.
+In January 2023, Tal was the competition winner the International Conductor's Workshop & Competition in Atlanta, GA.
+Previously, he served as the Music Director of the Life Sciences Orchestra at the University of Michigan, and as the Music Director of the Michigan Pops Orchestra.
+Tal made his European Debut in the summer of 2018.

-As a genre defying musician, Tal has performed repertoire spanning many centuries on many instruments, including basso continuo on organ, harpsichord, and guitar.
-A strong advocate of new music, Tal has conducted world premieres by four University of Michigan composers, has been featured as a guitar soloist with University of Michigan’s Orpheus singers, and has performed new music with the U of M Contemporary Directions Ensemble for composers Nico Muhly, Julia Wolfe, and David Lang.
-Tal also collaborates regularly with students and faculty, conducting in many recitals within the University of Michigan School of Music, Theatre and Dance.
+Tal seeks to innovate in the world of orchestral music through creative programming and multidisciplinary collaboration.
+As a genre defying musician, he has performed repertoire spanning many centuries on many instruments, most recently as a singer and leader in SONUS Choir, a straight-tone a cappella choir with a focus on contemporary and sacred music.
+A strong advocate of new music, he has conducted world premieres by four University of Michigan composers, has been featured as a guitar soloist with University of Michigan’s Orpheus singers, and has performed new music with the U of M Contemporary Directions Ensemble for composers Nico Muhly, Julia Wolfe, and David Lang.

-Tal graduated from the University of Michigan in 2018 with an M.M. in Orchestral Conducting.
-He completed his B.A. at University of Virginia (UVA) in 2014, majoring in Political Science with a concentration in US Constitutional Law.
-Tal's conducting teachers include Kenneth Kiesler, Kate Tamarkin, and Michael Slon.
+He earned his DMA and MM in Orchestral Conducting from the University of Michigan, and his BA at the University of Virginia (UVA) in 2014, majoring in Political Science with a concentration in US Constitutional Law.
+Tal has studied conducting with Kenneth Kiesler, Joseph Gascho, Oriol Sans, Adrian Gnam, Phillip Greenberg, Kate Tamarkin, and Michael Slon.